thomasperi/yacssmin/README.md

 I haven't created many test cases yet.
 Use at your own risk, and please submit any test cases you write, working or not.

+Also it's pitifully slow.
+Too much array access I'm guessing is the culprit.

 ## Installation

 **Composer**